thoughtbot/dns/book/chapters/registering-a-new-domain.md

 ### Step Three – Lease the Domain

 The price for a single domain ranges from free all the way up to $100+/year.
-Some registrars charge monthly for other niceties.
+Some registrars charge monthly for other niceties like [WHOIS privacy](#privacy-vs-legal-concerns), email, or website hosting.
 There's no standard, so they can charge (or not charge) whatever they want.
 There are some commonalities among registrars, however.
 Long-existing domains like `com`, `net`, and `org` are usually pretty cheap--around $10--while newer or specialized domains such as `luxury` and `loans` generally cost more, just like their real-world counterparts.

 ### Step Four – Complete WHOIS Information